skyth3r/Skyth3r.github.io/scripts/static.md

 I live in London and currently work at [Monzo Bank](https://monzo.com/) as a Backend Engineer.

-Right now I'm on a month's sabbatical leave 🏝️

 ## 🤓 Learning

 I'm working on improving my programming skills.

-I'm focusing on [Go](https://go.dev/) at the moment but I'm also looking into other things like [React](https://react.dev/) and [Postgres](https://www.postgresql.org/).
+Currently I write code in either [Go](https://go.dev/) or [Python](https://www.python.org/) and I'm focusing on getting better at building web apps with both languages 🕸️

+You can find my [latest projects on my GitHub](https://github.com/skyth3r).

 ## 🤸🏽‍♂️ Fitness

 I'm currently getting back into going to the gym regularly 🏋🏽‍♂️

-I cycle regularly 🚴🏽‍♂️
+I cycle regularly (a bit less regularly during the winter) 🚴🏽‍♂️

-I've got into hiking in 2023.
-Last summer, I hiked up Ben Nevis in Scotland 🏴󠁧󠁢󠁳󠁣󠁴󠁿